Rainrider/oUF_Layout_Docs/Home.md

   2. You know how to create a simple addon ([Getting started with writing addons](https://wow.gamepedia.com/Getting_started_with_writing_addons)).
   3. Some knowledge in _git_ is a plus ([The Git Book](https://git-scm.com/book/en/v2)).

-If you are unfamiliar the first two topics on this list, then this guide is not for you!
-Fill you gaps and come back later.
+If you are unfamiliar with the first two topics on this list, then this guide is not for you!
+Fill your gaps and come back later.

 Knowing _git_ might be helpful as it makes it possible to create separate branches for your changes and you can easily restore your local copy of the repository to a known good state if something goes wrong.